 5.3.
 Financial elder abuse

-6. Legal defenses to nursing home abuse charges and lawsuits
+6. What are the legal defenses to nursing home abuse charges and lawsuits?

 The following legal defenses may be raised in response to criminal charges or civil allegations of nursing home abuse in California

 Because many people have mixed feelings about putting their loved ones in nursing homes, they often assume that anytime a resident is unhappy or injured it is because they were abused.
 While this is sometimes the case, it certainly is not always.